indiramaretta/JAGA-API/README.md

 pip install lightgbm
 ```

-# input models (download the models, put in the same file as your environment)
+Input models (download the models, put in the same file as your environment)

-# The file type for the application we are using is .pkl and the machine learning mode is LightGBM
+The file type for the application we are using is .pkl and the machine learning mode is LightGBM

-# download the app.py from the repository (also put in the same file as your environment)
+Download the app.py from the repository (also put in the same file as your environment)

-# run the application
+Run the application
 ```
 python -m flask run
 ```